quipo/kafka-cpp/README.md

 ## Usage
-Example.cpp is a very basic Kafka Producer
+src/examples/produce.cpp is a very basic Kafka Producer

 ## API docs
-There isn't much code, if I get around to writing the other parts of the library I'll document it sensibly, for now have a look at the header file:  /src/producer.hpp
+There isn't much code, if I get around to writing the other parts of the library I'll document it sensibly, for now have a look at the header file:  /src/lib/kafka/producer.hpp

 ## Contact for questions